terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

    - find out the next available number for gateways. (`egrep 'Tompkins County|TTN Ithaca' ../../../org-ttn-ithaca-gateways/inventory/hosts | sort -t'#' -k3n`) and see the next available numbers for infrastructure and personal).
 Looked like 56 when I wrote this.
 You'll use this as the argument `-ii#` (`-ii56` in this case).

+   For multi-gateway deployments for WeRadiate and Cornell, we search for 'WeRadiate' or 'Cornell' above.

    This is not actually critical; just need unique names.
 You can edit things.

    You may need to install `sshpass` (using `sudo apt install sshpass`).